-But there is hope.
-Whether it’s a warm call, cold call, or room temperature rap session, a little preparation and a handful of simple, effective tips can help turn a sales call into a sale.
+It also involves some planning.
+Whether it’s a cold call, follow-up call or post-demo catch-up, a little preparation and a handful of simple, effective sales tips can help you turn a phone call into a sale.

 1. Research the company

-Some of this intel, Janek said, can be used to build rapport with the prospect during the call.
-It can also help salespeople devise a proper selling strategy, as well as anticipate likely customer objections and how to overcome them.
+Some of this intel, Joggerst said, can be used to build rapport with the prospect during the call.
+It can also help sales reps devise a proper sales strategy, as well as anticipate likely customer objections and how to overcome them.